 Rochester is a wonderful area if you love winter sports.
 There is cross country skiing in the numerous parks, where there is also sledding and ice skating.
 There are several ski slopes within a 50 mile radius for those who like downhill.

+You will need to have your own vehicle.
 Rochester has public transportation, but it is not the best.
 It is a hub system, so you have to go downtown and transfer in order to get anywhere!
 That is very time consuming!
-You will need to have your own vehicle.
-The closest grocery store is about 2 miles away.
+The closest grocery store is about 2 miles away but by bus it is a 10 mile/ 3.5 hour bus trip, not counting shopping time.

 I take care to make sure my housesitters are comfortable and happy in my home.
 I arrange to have the driveway plowed when it snows.
 I introduce my housesitters to my friends and neighbors who will act as "back up" if needed.
 Chewy delivers Nigel's food and litter (clay, clumping) on a regular basis so you will never have to purchase cat food.
 I have a very detailed House Sitters' Handbook with all the information you might need in it.
 (Thanks to previous house sitters who have helped me add things I did not think about.)

 Since I pay all the bills, I just ask one other thing of my house sitters.
 I ask that they send me a Priority Mail envelope every week with the bills in it.
 I provide the self addressed, stamped envelopes and a list of what to send (and what not to send).
-All the house sitter has to do is drop the weeks envelopes in the blue mailbox outside the local postoffice every Tuesday.
+All the house sitter has to do is take the envelope to the post office every Tuesday.
 The postoffice is only about 1 mile (maybe a little more) from my house.

 This is a long "ad" but I wanted to try to cover all the bases.